Cyprian Michael Iwene Tansi: Parish priest

 At that time in Nigeria, almost all priests were foreign missionaries.
 Few Africans were being ordained to the priesthood.
-Tansi was ordained a priest for the Archdiocese of Onitsha at the Cathedral Basilica of the Most Holy Trinity in Onitsha on December 19, 1937.
+Tansi was ordained a priest for the Archdiocese of Onitsha at the Cathedral Basilica of the Most Holy Trinity in Onitsha on 19 December 1937.

 As Black priests became more common, some followed the lifestyle of the foreign missionaries.
 Monks and nuns also lived more comfortably than most Nigerians, and some people began looking at taking holy orders as a priest, monk or nun as a way to escape poverty.

-When he became a parish priest, he lived a very austere life in comparison to the other priests around him.
-He built his own home using adobe, mud brick or other traditional materials.
+When he became a parish priest, he lived an austere life in comparison to the priests around him.
+He built his own home using traditional materials.
 He would sleep on any bed, even if it was uncomfortable.
 He would eat even poorer food than what the local people ate, surviving on tiny portions of yam.
-He sometimes had a motorbike provided to him, but he often preferred to use a bicycle or even just to walk.
-He was not deterred from doing his work by tropical rainstorms.
+He went by foot, used bicycles, and sometimes had a motorbike.
+He also travelled during rainstorms.

-His lifestyle shocked the Nigerian Catholics, who were not accustomed to this kind of priest.
-He became extremely popular and loved among the four parishes that he served in: Nnewi, Dunukofia, Akpu/Ajalli, and his home town Aguleri.
-He organized the community to help the poor and needy, and he personally would help people to build their own homes or perform other projects.
-He was very good at building homes, and taught people new building techniques, with adobe or mud brick, that were copied and used by the whole community.
-He was remembered as always being very kind.
+Nigerian Catholics were not accustomed to this kind of priest.
+He became popular in the four parishes he served in: Nnewi, Dunukofia, Akpu/Ajalli, and his home town Aguleri.
+He organized programs for the needy, taught people building techniques, and was remembered as being kind.

 He also stood up against oppression of women within the traditional culture and advised women to fight back against those who would rape or mistreat them.
 On one occasion, a female parishioner was attacked by a group of males, and she fought back against them.
 Fr Michael, who was nearby, came on his bicycle and joined with her and fought them until they fled.
 He then encouraged her to bring the assailants to court, which she did, winning the case against them and forcing them each to pay her four pounds; this case was a milestone in the establishment of women's rights in Nigeria.